Accountable Care Organizations Solutions

 Today’s healthcare leaders face the great challenge of developing the competency for this new world in a market that, paradoxically, rewards a different set of values.
 Despite the challenge, building these new competencies is absolutely critical.
 Straddling two fundamentally competing payment models is sustainable only while value-based payment contracts represent a small subset of overall agreements.
 As providers and payers identify effective value-based contracts, it’s likely that the market will hit a tipping point where there’s a rapid acceleration of value-based payments.
 Organizations that are unprepared for this shift put themselves at serious risk.

 In order to remain financially viable while excelling under free-for-value contracts, health practitioners and doctors have to have a different set of competencies.
 To succeed under fee-for-service contracts, health care leaders need to be skilled at driving growth of high margin.
 To succeed under value-based payments, health care leaders must do the exact opposite.
-To reduce costs, preventative services are emphasized far more than high-cost, acute care services, which are used as sparingly as possible.
+To reduce costs, preventative services are emphasized far more than acute care services which are usually high cost.
+These high-cost services should be used as sparingly as possible.
 To improve quality, leaders need to identify and minimize unnecessary variation from evidence-based practice.